 You can pin active recipes to easily switch between them while you are cooking.
-To pin a recipe, tap the Pins button in the lower toolbar, and then tap on the Pin icon next to the current recipe.
-(Tap again to un-pin.)
+To pin a recipe, tap the Pins button in the lower toolbar, and then tap on the Pin Recipe button

-Your pinned recipes will be displayed in the pins list.
+Pinned recipes will be displayed in the left sidebar menu, and if there is space, also in the lower toolbar of the recipe detail view.
 Tap on any of these recipes to switch to them.
 When a recipe is pinned, Paprika will keep track of the ingredients you have crossed off and the current directions you have highlighted, so you don't lose your place.

 Paprika allows you to organize recipes into categories to make them easier to manage.